InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 title: Koin DSL
 ---

-Thanks to the power of Kotlin language, Koin provides a DSL to help your describe your app instead of annotate it or generate code for it.
-With its Kotlin DSL, Koin offers a smart functional API to achieve to prepare your dependency injection.
+Thanks to the power of the Kotlin language, Koin provides a Domain-specific Language (DSL) to help your describe your application.
+No annotations or code generation is needed.
+With its Kotlin DSL, Koin offers a smart functional API to achieve to configure dependency injection.

 ## Application & Module DSL

-Koin offers several keywords to let you describe the elements of a Koin Application:
+Koin offers two sets of languages to let you describe the elements of your Koin Application:

 - Application DSL, to describe the Koin container configuration
 - Module DSL, to describe the components that have to be injected

 ## Application DSL

-A `KoinApplication` instance is a Koin container instance configuration.
-This will let your configure logging, properties loading and modules.
+A `KoinApplication` instance is a Koin configuration and container.
+It will allow you to configure logging, property loading, and module declarations.

 To build a new `KoinApplication`, use the following functions:

 * `koinApplication { }` - create a `KoinApplication` container configuration
 * `startKoin { }` - create a `KoinApplication` container configuration and register it in the `GlobalContext` to allow the use of GlobalContext API

-To configure your `KoinApplication` instance, you can use any of the following functions :
+Configure your `KoinApplication` instance in the closure with any of the following functions:

-* `logger( )` - describe what level and Logger implementation to use (by default use the EmptyLogger)
+* `logger( )` - describe what level and Logger implementation to use (`EmptyLogger` by default)
-* `modules( )` - set a list of Koin modules to load in the container (list or vararg list)
+* `modules( )` - provide a list of Koin modules to load in the container (list or vararg list)
-* `properties()` - load HashMap properties into Koin container
+* `properties()` - load a `HashMap` of properties into the Koin container
-* `fileProperties( )` - load properties from given file into Koin container
+* `fileProperties( )` - load properties from a file into the Koin container
-* `environmentProperties( )` - load properties from OS environment into Koin container
+* `environmentProperties( )` - load properties from the OS environment into the Koin container
-* `createEagerInstances()` - create eager instances (Single definitions marked as `createdAtStart`)
+* `createEagerInstances()` - create eager instances; single definitions marked as `createdAtStart`

 ## KoinApplication instance: Global vs Local

-As you can see above, we can describe a Koin container configuration in 2 ways: `koinApplication` or `startKoin` function.
+We can describe a Koin container configuration in two ways: `koinApplication` or `startKoin` functions.

-- `koinApplication` describe a Koin container instance
+- `koinApplication` describes a Koin container instance
-- `startKoin` describe a Koin container instance and register it in Koin `GlobalContext`
+- `startKoin` describes a Koin container instance and registers it in the Koin `GlobalContext`

-By registering your container configuration into the `GlobalContext`, the global API can use it directly.
-Any `KoinComponent` refers to a `Koin` instance.
+By registering your container configuration into the `GlobalContext`, it can be used directly with the global API.
+All `KoinComponent` instances reference a `Koin` instance.
 By default we use the one from `GlobalContext`.

-Check chapters about Custom Koin instance for more information.
+Read chapters about Custom Koin instance for more information.

 ## Starting Koin

-Starting Koin means run a `KoinApplication` instance into the `GlobalContext`.
+Starting Koin means to install a `KoinApplication` instance into the `GlobalContext`.

-To start Koin container with modules, we can just use the `startKoin` function like that:
+To start a Koin container with modules, we use the `startKoin` function, as in this example:

 ```kotlin
 // start a KoinApplication in Global context